Improved bounds for the Erd\H{o}s-Rogers function: The proofs of the auxiliary lemmas

 This completes the proof of Claim 2, and the two claims imply the lemma. \end{proof2}

 \begin{lemma} Suppose that $Q$ is a scheme such that its $v(Q)$ is as large as possible and such that the largest block $D$ of $Q$ has size at least $t/2$.
 Then $D$ has size $s$. \end{lemma}

 \begin{proof2} Suppose not.
 Pick a node $P$ with $P\not \in D$.
 Let $D$ have size $k\geq t/2$.
 Suppose that $P$ is contained in exactly $r$ large blocks.
-Define a scheme $Q'$ as follows. $Q'$ has the same blocks as $Q$ except that $P$ is removed from all large blocks and added to $D$.
-The missing edges are now provided by distinct colours.
+Define a scheme $Q'$ as follows. $Q'$ has the same blocks as $Q$ except that \begin{itemize} \item $P$ is removed from all large blocks, \item all small blocks containing $P$ and a node in $D$ are deleted, \item $P$ is added to $D$, \item the missing edges are now provided by distinct colours. \end{itemize}

 We now compare the values $v(Q)$ and $v(Q')$.
 The node $P$ is in only one large block in $Q'$ while it is in $r$ large blocks in $Q$.
 The number of small blocks containing $P$ is precisely $t-k-1$ in $Q'$ while it is at least $k-r$ in $Q$.
 That is because any large block containing $P$ contains at most one element of $D$.
 So